 Oakfield Glen and Bashfordsland Wood

-Bashfordsland Wood and Oakfield Glen sit side-by-side on the western edge of Carrickfergus, approximately 1 ½ miles from the historic town centre.
+Bashfordsland Wood and Oakfield Glen, a local nature reserve, sit side-by-side on the western edge of Carrickfergus, approximately 1 ½ miles from the historic town centre.

 About Bashfordsland Wood and Oakfield Glen

 Bashfordsland Wood is owned and managed by Council.
 Oakfield Glen is owned and managed by The Woodland Trust.

 Council and The Woodland Trust have been working in partnership on the two sites since 2007 and have created a network of paths and access points between the two sites.

 The designations are used fairly interchangeably by locals with whom the area as a whole is very popular for walking and jogging, and many are unaware when they cross from one to the other.
 Bashfordsland Wood & Oakfield Glen is now a recognised local nature reserve.

 There is free public access across the entire site at all times.

 There are spaces for car parking along Oakfield Drive (Oakfield entrance) and at Red Fort Park (Bashfordsland entrance) and free parking is also available at the Oakfield community centre on Oakfield Drive.

 There are toilet facilities in Oakfield Community Centre.